gludescher/timekeeper/README.md

 `--create`: Creates a new .csv file for registering logs.

-❗Attention: this will ovewrite the `timekeeper.csv` file, if it exists.
+❗Attention: this will overwrite the `timekeeper.csv` file, if it exists.
 A backup is recommended.

 `--begin`, `-b`: Adds a new line to the log with the current time as begin time.
 If the previous entry has no end time, a warning will be shown, asking for confirmation to proceed with the creation.